Yojo83/AnotherStwSimAPI/README.md

 ## Contents

-Besides the SourceCode and some overhead this repo has two .jar files.
+In all Releases you'll find two .jar files for using this.
 One as a lib and the other as a tester.
 The lib has everthing you need to get startet with programming your PlugIn.
 The Tester on the otherhand additionally consists of a little Programm to test the api connection.
 You can also extend on it to see how everthing is working.